I’ve collected the best electric ukulele reviews for beginner and intermediate shoppers.

 The Aklot ukuleles above are the highest-rated cheap electric ukes available online.

-At first I was leery of their ultra-low price point, but after I purchased an AKT26 tenor (no pickup) I was convinced.
+At first, I was leery of their ultra-low price point, but after I purchased an AKT26 tenor (no pickup), I was convinced.
 My Aklot is beautifully made, plays like a dream, and sounds amazing.
+You can learn more at my full review.

 If you don’t want to break the bank or just want a second uke to goof around with, these models seem to be a pretty safe bet.

 You can’t take full advantage of acoustic-electric ukulele without an amp.
-I’m posting a handful of good entry-level ukulele amps here, but if you want to learn more check out our review of the best ukulele amps to find out which model fits your needs and budget.
+I’m posting a handful of good entry-level ukulele amps here, but if you want to learn more, check out my review of the best ukulele amps to find out which model fits your needs and budget.